samyakteotia/Stock-market-price-prediction/README.md

 # Stock-market-price-prediction
 # Overview
-This repository contains a machine learning model for predicting stock prices using Linear Regression.
-The model is trained on historical stock price data and aims to forecast future prices based on relevant features.
+This project demonstrates the use of machine learning techniques to predict stock market prices.
+For training the model, we utilized Ethereum data due to its high volatility, which provides a more dynamic dataset compared to traditional stock market data.
 # Model Architecture
-The model utilizes Linear Regression, a simple yet powerful machine learning algorithm, to establish a linear relationship between input features and stock prices.
-It assumes that there exists a linear relationship between the independent variables (features) and the dependent variable (stock price).
+XGBoost (Extreme Gradient Boosting) is an advanced boosting algorithm that builds an ensemble of decision trees in a sequential manner.
+Each tree improves upon the errors of the previous trees, resulting in a highly accurate model.
+XGBoost incorporates regularization to prevent overfitting and optimizes performance through techniques such as gradient boosting and tree pruning.
 # Dataset
-We have used the tesla stock data.
+We have used the Ethereum coin data.
 The dataset typically includes features such as opening price, closing price, highest price, lowest price, trading volume, etc.
 # Usage
 - Data Preprocessing: Ensure that your dataset is properly preprocessed.
 This may involve handling missing values, scaling features, encoding categorical variables, etc.

-- Training the Model: Run the training script (train.py or similar) to train the Linear Regression model on your preprocessed dataset.
+- Training the Model: Run the training script (train.py or similar) to train the XG Boost model on the preprocessed dataset.

 - Testing: After training, you can test the model's performance using a separate test dataset.
 This step helps evaluate the model's accuracy and generalization capability.